Latest on Noida Jewar International Greenfield Airport in India

 Reportedly, Tata Projects which was awarded the engineering, procurement, and construction contract for the project last year has been carrying out the construction of the terminal building, runway, and air traffic control.

-Currently, the concreting work of the terminal piers is on course while the land for the runway is being leveled.
+Currently, the concreting work of the terminal piers is on course while the land for the runway is being levelled.
 The number of machinery and workforce has also been increased at the Noida Jewar International Greenfield Airport site.
 Furthermore, matters related to CISF, customs, communications, navigation and surveillance systems for air traffic management (CNSATM) and security for the airport have been discussed.

 A discussion on the requirements for the construction of offices of various departments like immigration, customs, security forces, airport authority, and health has also been done.
 The requirements in question include where in the airport premises the offices should be built and how much land they require.